Why It's Perfectly Fine That CD Projekt Red Trademarked "Cyberpunk"

 CD Projekt Red has had a trademark for "Cyberpunk" in Europe since 2011.
 Maybe this is news in America because they had only recently filed here, but it's not exactly new here either.
 R. Talsorian Games previously held the trademark for the term for their game Cyberpunk 2020, which Cyberpunk 2077 is actually a sequel of sorts to.
 Since the term had been previously trademarked, all the arguments for why the game developer shouldn't be allowed to have it technically have been in effect for years.

-People have had a lot of time to get upset over an American game developer trademarking the phrase, I'm not exactly sure why this has suddenly become an issue now.
+People have had a lot of time to get upset over an American game developer trademarking the term, I'm not exactly sure why this has suddenly become an issue now.
 It seems like everyone was okay with R. Talsorian Games owning the trademark, but suddenly when CD Projekt Red acquires it from them, now everyone is in an uproar?
 The trademark has never been an issue in the past, and I don't really see it becoming one now.

 But what about the whole subgenre of cyberpunk?

 Perhaps it's not fair, but this is how the legal system in America (and apparently Europe) works.
 Maybe it would have been different if someone tried to copyright the term instead of trademark it, but this is what happened.
 Yes, cyberpunk existed long before the concept of Cyberpunk 2077, but no one owns the idea of cyberpunk (yet, and hopefully never).
 Whether or not you like it, it's a normal practice for businesses to trademark names and words in order to protect their business interests.
-This is exactly what CD Projekt Red did, and in pledging not to abuse the trademark and promising to consider other titles to feature their trademarked phrase, they have already gone farther to accommodate others than a lot of other companies would.
+This is exactly what CD Projekt Red did, and in pledging not to abuse the trademark and promising to consider other titles to feature their trademarked term, they have already gone farther to accommodate others than a lot of other companies would.

-In the midst of all the hubbub, I've seen that the author of the short story "Cyberpunk," Bruce Bethke -- credited with coining the phrase -- has recently spoken out against CD Projekt Red.
+In the midst of all the hubbub, I've seen that the author of the short story "Cyberpunk," Bruce Bethke -- credited with coining the term -- has recently spoken out against CD Projekt Red.
 No one is disputing the fact that his short story published in 1980 far preceded the upcoming RPG, but what I want to know is why no one was upset about it before?
 And if they were, why is no one referencing an ongoing battle against R. Talsorian Games owning the trademark and connecting it to the current narrative?
 If people really cared as much as they claim to care right now, this would have been a struggle dating back to at least 2011.

 Let's see what CD Projekt Red does